Assessing causal effects in the presence of treatment switching through principal stratification: Bayesian Inference

-Parameters $(\lambda, \kappa)$ are generally not nonparametrically identified.
-Nevertheless, $(\lambda, \kappa)$ enter the observed data likelihood, and thus enter the Bayesian posterior inference.
+The association between $Y_i(1)$ and $S_i(0)$ given $Y_i(0)$ for switchers and the dependence between $Y_i(1)$ and $Y_i(0)$ given $S_i(0)$, conditional on covariates, are not identifiable nonparametrically.
+The little information contained in the data on these associations affects inference on the parameters $(\lambda, \kappa)$.
+Under our parametric assumptions, $(\lambda, \kappa)$ enter the observed data likelihood and thus enter the Bayesian posterior inference.
 Therefore, they are at least partially identified and could be parametrically identified depending on the modeling assumptions \citep{Gustafson2010}.
 Information on these parameters is implicitly embedded in the model for the joint potential outcomes $Y_i(0)$ and $Y_i(1)$ conditional on $\{ S_i(0), X_i\} $.
 Such a model provides the structure to recover the relationship between the observed and missing potential outcomes.
 We factorize the joint conditional distribution of $P \{ Y_i(0), Y_i(1) \mid S_i(0), X_i \} $ into the product of $P\{ Y_i(0) \mid S_i(0), X_i \} $ and $P\{ Y_i(1) \mid Y_i(0), S_i(0), X_i \} $.
 The model for $P\{ Y_i(0) \mid S_i(0), X_i \}$ characterizes the relationship between the survival outcome and the switching status under control.
 The model for $P\{ Y_i(1) \mid Y_i(0), S_i(0), X_i \} $ provides the structure to recover the relationship among the potential survival outcomes and the switching status under control.
-The data-augmentation algorithm \citep{TannerWong1987}, briefly described later in Section \ref{sec:mcmc} and detailed in Web Supplementary Material, further provides intuition about how the observed data and model specification together allow for drawing information on the missing potential outcomes, and thus on the parameters $(\lambda, \kappa)$.
-We draw the missing switching status for control units from a distribution that depends on $\tilde{S}_i^{\mathrm{obs}}$ through the distribution of $\tilde{Y}_i^{\mathrm{obs}}$.
-Then we draw the missing switching status and the missing survival time under control for treated units from a joint distribution that depends on the distribution of $\tilde{Y}_i^{\mathrm{obs}}$.
+The data-augmentation algorithm, detailed in Web Appendix H for the Concorde study, further provides intuition about how the observed data and model specification together allow for drawing information on the missing potential outcomes and thus on the parameters $(\lambda, \kappa)$.
+We draw the missing switching status for control patients from a distribution that depends on $\tilde{S}_i^{\mathrm{obs}}$ through the distribution of $\tilde{Y}_i^{\mathrm{obs}}$.
+Then, we draw the missing switching status and the missing survival time under control for treated patients from a joint distribution that depends on the distribution of $\tilde{Y}_i^{\mathrm{obs}}$.

-Given the possible sensitivity of the prior specifications for $(\lambda, \kappa)$, we will conduct various sensitivity analyses in the next section.
+Given the possible sensitivity of the prior specifications for $(\lambda, \kappa)$, we will conduct various sensitivity checks in the data analysis.